To the Point: Torque Specifications

 PB: How often does a torque wrench need to be calibrated?
 How is this done?

 Calibration is most important for click type torque wrenches.
 The exact process varies from wrench to wrench but the process typically involves adjusting preload on a calibrated spring inside the wrench.
 The wrench is then checked against a device with a known and calibrated torque.
-We suggest having Pedro’s torque wrenches be calibrated every three to six months with heavy (daily) usage.
+We suggest having Pedro’s torque wrenches be calibrated every six to twelve months with heavy (daily) usage.
 The occasional user could likely wait longer if the wrench is treated well and hasn’t been dropped or abused.
 We also strongly recommend wrench owners work with a professional calibration service to ensure the proper equipment and techniques are employed.
 We have had good luck with ESSCO Lab located in Massachusetts but any similar calibration service should be able to provide calibration or at very least determine if the wrench is calibrated within tolerance.

 PB: Occasionally, you’ll hear someone say “I don’t need to use a torque wrench – I can just tell when it’s tight enough.”
 Any thoughts on this statement?